Strictly Come Dancing 2020 line-up | Meet contestant Jason Bell - TheNewsTrace

-He’s already been asking his ex Nadine Coyle for some recommendations on the dance flooring and is able to hit coaching with a bang!
+One of many celebs on this yr’s Strictly Come Dancing line-up, Bell is ready to deal with an array of routines (whereas hopefully blocking any criticism from the judging panel).

-Lastly, Jason is aware of which one of many Strictly Come Dancing professionals he’ll paired with and it’s time to hit coaching.
+Now paired with Luba Mushtuk, considered one of this yr’s Strictly Come Dancing professionals, Bell is equipped for the primary stay present of 2020.
+And to provide him an additional leg-up, Jason Bell has been asking his ex Nadine Coyle for some Strictly suggestions.

-Whereas we look ahead to the launch of Strictly Come Dancing, right here’s all the pieces it’s essential to learn about Jason Bell.
+Whereas we wait to see him in motion once more, right here’s the whole lot that you must learn about Jason Bell.

 Who’s Jason Bell?